Russia says open to talks if Ukraine pays off some gas debt

 That could trigger a new "gas war" curbing supplies to Europe.
 Half of Europe's imports of Russian gas go through Ukraine.

-To resolve the standoff, Russian Energy Minister Alexander Novak and Oettinger agreed by telephone to meet on May 19 in Berlin.
+To resolve the standoff, Russian Energy Minister Alexander Novak and European Energy Commissioner Guenther Oettinger agreed by telephone to meet on May 19 in Berlin.
 There they plan to set a date and time for three-way talks with Ukraine, the energy ministry said in a statement.
 The EU confirmed the meeting.

-Oettinger told the German paper he hoped to have clarity by the end of the month.
-He called on Ukraine to pay the outstanding debt, saying Russia must then deliver gas and without asking for advance payments.

 The European Union has imposed sanctions on Russian officials and companies over Moscow's annexation of Crimea and is pressing its efforts to wean itself off Russian gas, but so far has failed to diversify its supplies.